Curecanti National Recreation Area Rock Climbing

 Most of the climbs here have been developed in the canyon just downstream of Blue Mesa Dam.
 The dam is on US 50 about 25 miles west of Gunnison or 40 miles east of Montrose.
 Pine Creek is on the south side just a mile downstream on US 50 while Pioneer Point is found along CO Route 92 on the north side.

-Browse More Classics in Curecanti National Recreation Area
+Browse More Rock Climbing Classics in Curecanti National Recreation Area

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Curecanti National Recreation Area :
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Curecanti National Recreation Area :

 Featured Route For Curecanti National Recreation Area

 Northwest Rib 5.9- 5c 17 VI 16 HVS 4c Colorado

 : ... : Curecanti Needle

 "Screw the Canyon Proper, this rock quality is the sh#t!" -Dirty Captain Meat Sauce.To access this phenomenal rib of Curecanti Needle, exit North onto CO 92 from W. US Hwy 50 (right if from Gunnison) cross over Blue Mesa Dam and drive about 7 miles west to Pioneer Point.
 Then exit left to Pioneer Point which is a senic overlook with an outhouse.
 Take Curecanti Creek Trail (right of outhouse and right from the Curecanti Trail sign) for about 1.5 miles.
 This can be a grueling march with kaya...[more]
 Browse More Classics in Colorado